Joh201/Mesobrestaurant/README.md

 * If the user makes a mistake while signing in, the user gets a feed back that the username or password is incorrect.
 * At the top of the sign in form there is also a link for sign up page if the user has ended up in the page by mistake, upon clicking the link the user gets redirected to the register page.
 * At the bottom of the sign in form there is a sign in button which enables the user to login.
+* When users login, they get a feed back that they have sucessfully logged in.

 ![Login page](/static/readmefiles/signin.PNG)